CloudA2Z-Code/Kubernetes-Multi-tenant-implementation-using-Azure-Kubernetes-Services/README.md

 4) Define add-on Yamls(resource quota, limit range).
 5) DevOps integaraton for deploying applications into provisioned Kubernetes(AKS) cluster.
    Follow this article for integrating with AzureDevOps(AzDo): https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/kubernetes/aks-template?view=azure-devops

+In case of any doubts tweet me at @theazureguy007 or watch this complete youtube video how to implement: